angular/components/src/lib/chips/chips.md

 `'primary'`, `'accent'`, or `'warn'`.

 ### Accessibility
-Chips have role="option", while the chip list has `role="listbox"`.
+A chip-list behaves as a `role="listbox"`, with each chip being a `role="option"`.
 The chip input should have a placeholder or be given a meaningful label via `aria-label` or `aria-labelledby`.